gc-da11yn/gc-da11yn.github.io/src/pages/en/mapping-between-revised-section-508-and-en-301-549-2014-2018-2019-and-2021.md

      <tr>
        <td data-wb-tags="choice_1 choice_5">
          <p>414.1.1 Digital Television Tuners</p>
          <p>Digital television tuners shall provide audio description processing that conforms to ATSC A/53 Digital Television Standard, Part 5 (2014) (incorporated by reference, see 702.2.1).
-Digital television tuners shall provide processing of audio description when encoded as a Visually Impaired (VI) associated audio service that is provided as a complete program mix containing audio description according to the ATSC A/53 standard.<a href="#fn28" id="fnref28" role="doc-noteref"><sup>28</sup></a></p>
+Digital television tuners shall provide processing of audio description when encoded as a Visually Impaired (<abbr>VI</abbr>) associated audio service that is provided as a complete program mix containing audio description according to the ATSC A/53 standard.<a href="#fn28" id="fnref28" role="doc-noteref"><sup>28</sup></a></p>
        </td>
        <td data-wb-tags="choice_1 choice_2">
          <p>7.2.3 Preservation of audio description</p>